-Crossy Road is a very addictive game, I sometimes lose most my work lunch break from it!
+Crossy Road is a very addictive game, it can be ideal for a quick blast on a work lunch break!
 When the score starts to build it can begin to feel a bit frantic.
-Here I have put together different ways that should help you get a new high score, I expect at least one or two will be able to help you, if none of them do then you must be a very good player and in that case I don’t know why you’d be here!
-There are no cheats or hacks here, just good advice, so let’s crack on with the different ways which are in no particular order.
+Here are different ways that should help you get a new high score.
+At least one or two will be able to help you.
+If none of them help you then must be a very good player and in that case, why are you here!
+There are no cheats or hacks here, just good advice.
+The different ways are in no particular order.

-Tip 1 is the one which helped me the most.
+Tip 1..
 Use the pause button in the top right of the screen.
-Wait until you are in a safe place, best not to do it in the middle of crossing, click the pause button and catch a breath and let your fingers rest.
+Wait until you are in a safe place, best not to do it in the middle of the crossing, click the pause button and catch a breath and let your fingers rest.

 Tip 2 is to tap right behind your character, not at the side of your screen.
 If you aren’t used to this it may take a bit of getting used to, but give it a try.